kshalot/kueue/keps/6757-failure-recovery/README.md

 Some nodes in my cluster often go offline for long periods of time, during which my job is unable to make progress - replacement pods will not be scheduled as long as the node remains offline.
-I'd like for my jobs to be automatically unblocked as soon as possible, so I can make best use of the available resources (since the training process is synchronized, there is no risk of data corruption in my case).
+I'd like for my jobs to be automatically unblocked as soon as possible, so I can make best use of the available resources (since the training process is synchronized, there is no risk of data corruption in my case.)

 ### Risks and Mitigations

 #### Replacing Pods Which Are Still Running

-Starting a replacement pod without a guarantee that the original one was properly terminated carries an inherent risk and might result in inconsistencies, as discussed above.
+Starting a replacement pod without a guarantee that the original one was properly terminated carries an inherent risk and might result in inconsistencies as discussed above.
 If this risk is not communicated to the user properly and the feature is not sufficiently explicit in its behavior, the users might mistake it for a general issue within Kueue/the broader Kubernetes ecosystem.